sdgilley/rebrand/README.md

 ## Edit patterns

-The scripts use CSV configuration files in the `patterns/` folder:
+The scripts use CSV configuration files in the `patterns/` folder.
+These are currently populated with terms for the recent rebranding of Azure AI Foundry and Azure AI Services for Ignite 2025.
+To reuse the script for future rebranding, substitute your own terms in these files instead.

 - `never.csv` - Terms that should never be changed
 - `always.csv` - Terms that are always replaced